Extension Logo

 • Fungicide injections can protect elm trees from infection by bark beetles.

-• If caught early, DED infections can be pruned out and the tree can be protected by fungicides.
+• If caught early, DED infections can be pruned out and fungicides can protect the tree.

 How to identify Dutch elm disease